 All prospective students must complete the appropriate application for admissions.
 Be sure you familiarize yourself with any requirements that may be part of your application for admission.

-2. (Optional) Complete the Free Application for Federal and Student Aid (FAFSA)
+2. Complete the Free Application for Federal and Student Aid (FAFSA)

-It is highly recommended that you apply for financial aid to see if you qualify for grants to help cover the costs of tuition and other college needs.
+Fill out the FAFSA application, though optional, it is highly recommended that you do.
+Applying is free and we recommend that you apply as you may be eligible for grants and/or loans.
 Veterans education benefits do not count as income in determining your eligibility for Federal Financial Aid.
 School code 013885.
-For more information contact the Financial Aid Office.
+For more information contact the Financial Aid Office

 3. Submit all transcripts and test scores